MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-settings.md

 >This feature is supported only for *General Purpose storage accounts* as General Purpose accounts support Azure blobs and queues.
 This feature is not available for Blob Storage accounts.

 >[!Important]
+>**Cost:**
->**Cost:** If you choose to use your own Azure storage, be aware that you will be incur outbound Azure storage costs and will be billed according to your migration size.
+>If you choose to use your Azure storage, be aware that you will incur outbound Azure storage costs.
+Charges will be billed based on your migration size.

 ## Related topics